John Joseph Gibbons: Post-judicial career

 Gibbons returned to the firm bearing his name in 1990 (which was then renamed Gibbons, Del Deo, Dolan, Griffinger & Vecchione), and founded the John J. Gibbons Fellowship in Public Interest & Constitutional Law.
 He also taught constitutional law at Seton Hall University School of Law until 1997.
 Gibbons was involved in defending 660 of the detainees at the Guantanamo Bay detention camp.
 He successfully opposed their detention without judicial review.

 He also worked as a mediator and arbitrator in commercial disputes between large corporations and in litigation in the fields of antitrust, intellectual property law and securities regulation.
 He was a member of the American Bar Association's house of delegates and was chairman of its Committee on Fair Trial and Free Press.

 Gibbons was named "lawyer of the year" by the New Jersey Law Journal in 2004 and received a lifetime achievement award from The American Lawyer in 2005.
 In 2006 he was named on the National Law Journal's list of "100 most influential lawyers".
 Gibbons was appointed a life member of the American Law Institute and was also a fellow of the American Bar Foundation.
 He was a director of the American Arbitration Association and trustee emeritus of both the Practicing Law Institute and Holy Cross College and a trustee of the Fund for New Jersey.
-Gibbons died on December 9, 2018, the day after his 94th birthday.
+Gibbons died in Maplewood, New Jersey, on December 9, 2018, the day after his 94th birthday.